 I am so sorry that you have had such a hard time.
 You must miss your parents very much.

 You have valuable experience as a care giver.
 If there are any "support for caregivers" organisations in your area, they would be really grateful for your help, if you would volunteer your time.
-This might lead to paid employment if you wanted it.

 I'm sorry about your loss, with prayer and trust you will get through it.
 Notice I said through it, and not over it.
 My best suggestion is to volunteer your time to whatever organization that needs people with things you like to do.
 For instance if you like animals, call your local Humane Society and offer your services, how about church or a nursing home.